mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 [![AMD Ryzen 7 1700](//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B06WP5YCX6&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=mtlynch-20){: .align-right}](https://www.amazon.com/dp/B06WP5YCX6/ref=as_li_ss_il?&linkCode=li3&tag=mtlynch-20&linkId=54dcc577d5c28eef7c3514b05b53b8be)

 In Brian's blog post, he was excited to take advantage of the [low price of used Intel Xeon CPUs](http://www.techspot.com/review/1155-affordable-dual-xeon-pc/).
-This was a neat idea, but I was afraid of the risk of hardware failure from used server hardware, so I preferred a new retail CPU.
+This was a neat idea, but I was afraid of the risk of hardware failure from used server hardware, so I preferred a new, retail CPU.

 I overclock the CPU on my main PC, but this also leads to occasional crashes.
-I want to keep my VM server as stable as possible, so I didn't want to bother with overclocking.
+Because I want to keep my VM server as stable as possible, I decided not to overclock this system.
 The happy consequence of this is that choosing parts easier and less expensive because I don't need to pay a premium for an unlocked CPU, a motherboard that supports overclocking, or a premium CPU cooler.

 I ended up going with the [AMD Ryzen 7 1700](http://amzn.to/2o1lDVI).
 It's 8 cores, 16 threads, so it should be a good fit for running many VMs and it has been getting a lot of good reviews lately.